Ruins, better known

 this area (mainly at the Pali Lookout).
 Thieves are looking

 easy targets, and visible valuables.
 Do not leave ANYTHING

 unattended in your vehicle!
-I would also recommend visiting

-across some old hunting grounds, through a bamboo forest, along the Nu'uanu Reservoir, and up a narrow stream to get there.
+It's quite an adventure getting there, as you'll need to travel across some old hunting grounds, through a bamboo forest, along the Nu'uanu Reservoir, and up a narrow stream to get there.

 Just up the road is the famous Pali Lookout, where King Kamehameha

 battled the last of his enemies over tall cliffs.
 Today you